(A chapter of Akayama DanJay.)

 He felt his brain’s hemispheres separating with nerve-wracking imagery.
 Jay saw himself as an egg the size of a grown man, circling the center of a grand Wheel.
 From the Wheel’s center, new lifeforms emerged as streaks of light.
 The streaks shot past the egg to the circle’s rim and became triangular saw-teeth.
 Each triangle’s upward and downward slope tracked their lifeform’s growth and decline from birth to death.
 After death, each lifeform zapped back to the Wheel’s center nigh instantaneously, then blasted back to the rim as a new beam.
 The egg, trapped orbiting the center, was neither being born, nor aging, nor dying.
 While sentient beings cycled as streaks of light, the egg was locked in limbo.
 More eggs orbited the Wheel’s center, but this egg was largest by far.
 Perhaps that’s why, after incalculable duration, this egg alone was struck by a beam streaking to the rim.

-Jillian reached across Jay’s frontal-lobe and slapped Dan in the face.
-“Snap out of it!” she said.
+The other worm-bundle found the name ‘Jillian’ attached.
+Jillian reached a pseudopod of worms across Jay’s frontal-lobe and slapped Dan’s worms.
+“Snap out of it!” she thought aloud.
 “You couldn’t’ve hijacked me even if you’d had the presence-of-mind to try!
 Our souls collided and I scavenged yours for parts!“

-Dan felt his sore red cheek.
-“I’m so selfish,” he cried.
+“I’m so selfish,” cried Dan’s worms.
 “I thought I’d save Beatrice from the King of Dust, but she never needed me to begin with!
 When I failed, my personality infected yours.
-In the next eternity your worms will probably be trapped back in the egg with mine, and Anihilato will eat us both at once—or else we’ll hitch another ride aboard another helpless kid, and drag them to Anihilato too.
+In the next eternity we’ll both be stuck in an egg, and Anihilato will eat us both at once—or else we’ll hitch another ride aboard another helpless kid, and drag them to Anihilato too.
 I’m a doomed monster, and I made you a doomed monster just like me!”

 “Come on!
 Get with me here!”
 Jillian smacked him again.
 “I harvested your consciousness because I liked what I saw and I took what I wanted.
 You’re like my magic mushroom or winged boots.
 I want my pronouns back!”

-Dan shuddered and held his shoulders.
-“I’m still worried,” he said, “like I always am.
+Dan’s worms shuddered.
+He built pseudopods just to hug himself.
+“I’m still worried,” he thought, “like I always am.
 Which one of us is wearing the other like a suit of armor?”

-“I don’t care, and neither should you!” said Jillian.
+“I don’t care, and neither should you!” thought Jillian.
 “I don’t wanna be Jillian.
 I want us both to pilot Jay: a master of life and death and neither male nor female but giant fucking anime space-robot!”
-She reached her hand out again and Dan recoiled, but she didn’t slap him.
+She reached her pseudopod out again and Dan recoiled, but she didn’t slap him.
 She’d extended her hand to shake.
-Dan’s lower lip quivered.
+Dan quivered.
 He shook her hand, and she helped him stand.
+Both worm-bundles were finally roughly anthropoid.
 “Now buckle up.
 We’ve got our work cut out for us.”

 “Professor Akayama thought Faith would help her wrangle the longest worm.”
 Jillian sat in the Commander’s chair and fastened six seat-belts.
 “Faith doesn’t like Anihilato, so Akayama’s multilayered-sieve needs another go-between.
 That’s why she locked you in a box for Faith to dig up, not as a punishment, but because she knew your misguided desire for self-worth would lead you straight to the King of Dust.”

 Dan sat at his own control-panel and fumbled with his belts.
+He realized the belts were made of worms, too, just like he was.
 “You’re talking like LuLu’s is literally real.”

 “Nothing’s literally real, Dan.
 Everything’s interpretation, and LuLu’s speaks my language.”
 Jillian flipped two rows of switches.
-“You blinked at Anihilato, but maybe Akayama meant for you to turn our slice-of-life into an isekai.
-She fired my worms through your egg herself, and the two of us together gotta zap back to that egg to finish what you started.
-We’re the last step of Nemo’s mission to wrestle in the fig-making worms.”
+“You blinked at Anihilato, but maybe Akayama meant for this slice-of-life to be a mobius isekai where you’re reborn in the same world all over again.
+She fired my worms through your egg, and the two of us together gotta zap back to that egg to finish what you started.
+We’re the last step of Nemo’s mission to save fig-makers from themselves.”

 “Do we want so save Lio’s worms?
 We know Lio!”
 Dan turned dials and tested his steering-wheel.
 “Anihilato’s got some of my worms, too, but I think we’d all rather leave those tooth-balls behind.”